Armenian highlands

-Geography
+Geography and topography

-The Armenian Highlands is part of the Alpide belt, forming part of the Asian range that stretches from the Pontic Mountains to the Malay Peninsula.
+The Armenian highlands is part of the Alpide belt, forming part of the Eurasian range that stretches from the Pontic Mountains to the Malay Peninsula.
 Its total area is about 400,000 km2.
+The average height of the plateau is between 1000–2000 meters and includes prominent landmarks such as Mount Ararat (5,205 m) and Mount Aragats (4,180 m).

-Historically, the Armenian Highlands have been the scene of great volcanic activity.
-Geologically recent volcanism on the area has resulted in large volcanic formations and a series of massifs and tectonic movement has formed the three largest lakes in the Highlands; Lake Sevan, Lake Van and Lake Urmia.
-The Armenian Highlands are rich in water resources.
+Historically, the Armenian highlands have been the scene of great volcanic activity.
+Geologically recent volcanism on the area has resulted in large volcanic formations and a series of massifs and tectonic movement has formed the three largest lakes in the Highlands: Lake Sevan, Lake Van, and Lake Urmia.

+Despite the region's rich water resources and fertile soil nourished by rivers like the Euphrates, Tigris, and Arax, the present-day Republic of Armenia occupies one of the least fertile parts of historic Armenia.
+Armenians who fled their homeland in the Ottoman Empire during the Armenian Genocide have regarded Eastern Armenia as "only a dusty province" without Western Armenia.

 The central, axial chain of Armenian highland ridges, running from west to east across Western Armenia, is called the Anti-Taurus.
-In the west, the Anti-Taurus departs to the north from the Central (Cilician) Taurus, and, passing right in the middle of the Armenian plateau, parallel to the Eastern (Armenian) Taurus, ends in the east at the Ararat peaks..
+In the west, the Anti-Taurus departs to the north from the Central (Cilician) Taurus, and, passing right in the middle of the Armenian plateau, parallel to the Eastern (Armenian) Taurus, ends in the east at the Ararat peaks.

-To the west is the Anatolian plateau, which rises slowly from the lowland coast of the Aegean Sea and converges with the Armenian Highlands to the east of Cappadocia.
-The Caucasus extends to the northeast of the Armenian Highlands, with the Kura river forming its eastern boundary in the Kura-Aras lowlands.
+To the west is the Anatolian plateau, which rises slowly from the lowland coast of the Aegean Sea and converges with the Armenian highlands to the east of Cappadocia.
+The Caucasus extends to the northeast of the Armenian highlands, with the Kura river forming its eastern boundary in the Kura-Aras lowlands.
 To its southeast is the Iranian plateau, where the elevation drops rapidly by about 2000 ft to 5000 ft above sea level.
 To the southwest is Mesopotamia (or Fertile Crescent).

-Most of the Armenian Highlands is in present-day eastern Anatolia, and also includes northwestern Iran, all of Armenia, southern Georgia, and western Azerbaijan.
-Its northeastern parts are also known as Lesser Caucasus, which is a center of Armenian culture.
+According to Thomas A. Sinclair in the third edition of the Encyclopaedia of Islam:

+Climate

+The region is characterized by hot summers and harsh winters.

+Ethnography

+The Armenian highlands are primarily defined by the historical presence and dispersal of its native inhabitants, the Armenian people.
+Over one thousand years, from Byzantine relocations to the mass deportations of 1915–1922, Armenians were gradually and continuously displaced, leaving them a minority in much of their historic homeland and occupying only 10% of their homeland today.